-- Provide training programs for educators and school support staff on school security and crisis preparedness issues, as well as programs specifically geared to board members, superintendents, principals, elected community officials, and others directly impacting school and community policy-making and leadership.
+- Provide grant funding for local and countywide professional development training programs for educators and school support staff (bus drivers, secretaries, custodial, food services, etc.) on school security and emergency preparedness issues.
+Provide regional and statewide training on school safety policy and leadership geared to board members, superintendents, principals, elected community officials, and others directly impacting school and community policy-making and leadership.

 - Improve school crime reporting requirements and related data collection.